DapperBlondie/DapperBlondie/README.md

 - 😍 If you would like to know about Golang Famous Packages [Gopher Land](https://gopher-land.ir) 😃

-- ❤️ I am not programming for money, that's a little goal.
-I am programming because, **I LOVE IT**
+- ❤️ I am not programming for money, that's a humble goal.
+I am programming because **I LOVE IT, LIVE FOR IT**

 <br>